-- Recognize success, both on a company and individual employee level.
-When an employee does something extraordinary, use it as an opportunity to celebrate achievement.
+Recognize success, both on a company and individual employee level

-All employees need to know that customer loyalty is paramount and customer oriented goals should guide their actions and behaviors.
+All employees need to know that customer loyalty is paramount and that customer-oriented goals should guide their actions and behaviors.
 Hitting on the points above will help these values become embedded in your organizational DNA, setting the tone for a customer-oriented culture.